pyth-network/pyth-gitbook/consumers/off-chain.md

 # Off-Chain Applications

-We provide SDKs in various programming languages that allow you to read the values of Pyth price feeds in off-chain applications, such as web frontends.
+We provide SDKs in various programming languages that allow you to read the values of Pyth price feeds in off-chain applications, such as web frontends:

 {% tabs %}
 {% tab title="JavaScript" %}